82phil/ps_devenv/DevEnv/.pcode_python/.pcode/README.md

 # Introduction

-Scripts to setup and manage a Python environment
+Scripts to setup and manage a Python virtual environment

 # Setup Python Environment